 Does Coolsculpting Work?

-Coolsculpting has been proven to work, though it’s not a miracle treatment, and there are limitations, according to Lasers in Medicine.
+Coolsculpting is proven to work, though it’s not a miracle treatment, and there are limitations, according to Lasers in Medicine.

 Proponents of Coolsculpting emphasize that the treatment is best suited for people who have areas that stubbornly store fat even when targeted with diet and exercise.
 For instance, some people maintain a bit of belly even when the rest of their body sheds fat.
 Others store fat in their thighs or rear ends, while others have stubborn excess fat in their chins or upper arms.

-It should be noted that some people are more likely to be helped by Coolsculpting than others.
+It is important to know that some people are more likely to be helped by Coolsculpting than others.
 Like the thickness of a person’s skin, certain factors can make the treatment more or less effective, as people with thicker skins tend to see less benefit from Coolsculpting.